Information on the Research Excellence Framework (REF)

 - Research Environment (15%)

-The most important of these is the assessment of research outputs.
+The most important of these wss the assessment of research outputs.
 Each academic member of staff who is selected for submission will normally have to provide four research outputs for inclusion.
-These will be assessed by the sub-Panels.
-Approximately half of the sub-Panels (mainly in the STEM subjects) will take into account the citation counts of the submitted research outputs to inform their decisions.
-Assessment of research outputs will account for 65% of each submission’s overall quality rating.
-The citation counts will be provided to the REF panels via Scopus, and will refer to the research outputs submitted.
+These were assessed by the sub-Panels.
+Approximately half of the sub-Panels (mainly in the STEM subjects) took into account the citation counts of the submitted research outputs to inform their decisions.
+Assessment of research outputs accounted for 65% of each submission’s overall quality rating.
+The citation counts wereprovided to the REF panels via Scopus, and refered to the research outputs submitted.

 After the research output element of the assessment exercise, the non-academic impact of research is the next most significant area to be assessed.
-This will also be assessed by Unit of Assessment, via submission of a pre-determined number of “impact case studies” (number of case studies varying dependant on FTE per Unit) and by assessing how the research environment and research strategy within each Unit supports and facilitates non-academic research impact.
-The assessment of research impact is new to the REF2014 and will account for 20% of the overall quality profile within each Unit.
+This was also assessed by Unit of Assessment, via submission of a pre-determined number of “impact case studies” (number of case studies varying dependant on FTE per Unit) and by assessing how the research environment and research strategy within each Unit supports and facilitates non-academic research impact.
+The assessment of research impact was new to the REF2014 and accounted for 20% of the overall quality profile within each Unit.

-The research output and impact elements of each submission will be accompanied by a narrative which describes the research environment of each Unit of Assessment.
-The “research environment” element of the assessment accounts for 15% of each submission.
+The research output and impact elements of each submission was accompanied by a narrative which described the research environment of each Unit of Assessment.
+The “research environment” element of the assessment accounted for 15% of each submission.
 The research environment element assesses research facilities, research strategy, research metrics, career development opportunities, with particular emphasis on early career researchers and postgraduate students, and on equality and diversity issues.

-For further information on how submissions will be assessed, please access;
+For further information on how submissions were assessed, please access;

 - The REF2014 Assessment Framework and Guidance on Submissions Document

 - The REF2014: Amendments to the Assessment Framework and Guidance on Submissions Document (January 2012)